Ae you planning on making an expensive one-off purchase?

 These three common credit options are the most widely known and hence, are always considered the first option for individuals and households to consider when seeking credit.

-However, borrowers should consider these six credit alternatives as they not only are cheaper and will cost you less in the long-term, they also have greater flexibility as to what, when and where they can be used.
+However, borrowers should consider these six credit alternatives as they are not only cheaper and will cost you less in the long-term, they also have greater flexibility as to what, when and where they can be used.
 So, the next time you’re seeking credit for a new purchase, consider borrowing from friends and family, credit unions, prepaid cards, peer to peer lending, PayPal credit or a budgeting loan.

 What’s your favorite credit alternative?